iodigital-com/figex/README.md

       cause a directory to be created.
 If this is set `companionFileTemplatePath` is required
     - `companionFileTemplatePath`: The path to the Jinja2 template.
 See `samples/Contents.json.figex` for an example and see below for more details.
 If `companionFileName` or `useXcodeAssetCompanionFile` are not set, this value is ignored
     - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files.
 Ignored if `companionFileName` is set
-  - `"type": "colors"` is used to export color variables as an iOS Xcode color asset catalog (`.xcassets`).
-Each exported color becomes a `<name>.colorset/Contents.json`, with Figma modes mapped to Xcode appearances (light/dark and high contrast).
-This is an iOS-only export type.
-    - `destinationPath`: The path to the `.xcassets` directory where the color sets should be written
-    - `destinationPaths`: A list of paths to where the color sets should be written
-    - `clearDestination`: If `true`, the destination directory is deleted before exporting
-    - `filter`: A template or template reference that should read `true` to include a color in the export
-    - `fileNames`: A template or template reference defining the name of the generated `.colorset`.
-A `/` will cause a directory to be created.
-Defaults to `{{ name.original }}`
-    - `appearances`: A list mapping Figma modes to Xcode appearances.
-Each entry has:
-      - `mode`: The Figma mode (or alias) to read the color value from.
-If omitted, the first available mode is used
-      - `luminosity`: Optional, `light` or `dark`.
-Omit for the base ("any appearance") color
-      - `contrast`: Optional, `high` for the high-contrast variant
-      - If a color has no value for an entry's `mode`, that appearance is skipped.
-If a color has no value for any mapped mode, no color set is written for it.
-Defaults to a single base appearance using the first available mode.
-    - `templatePath`: Optional path to a Jinja2 template overriding the generated `Contents.json`.
-When omitted, a valid sRGB color set is generated automatically
 - `templates`: A map of Jinja templates that you can reference from the exports filter/fileNames variable.

 ## Templating